Bonang Matheba: Personal life

 Matheba dated the local hip-hop artist, Slikour until 2009.
-It was rumoured that Slikour dumped Matheba via a Facebook message.

 In 2012, Matheba dated record producer and disc jockey Euphonik.
 Euphonik was charged with assault after it surfaced that he physically assaulted her.
 She then dropped the charges after the couple reconciled.
 As she dropped the charges, people had accusations that Matheba lied about the incident.
 Matheba refuted these claims, stating: "I never anticipated how badly I would be treated when the story of my break-up was leaked.
 It was one of the most painful experiences and sometimes I am not sure how I survived", a reference about him in her book, From A To B. She then removed the reference in the second version of the book.

 From late 2015 to 2017, Matheba dated rapper AKA.
 Their relationship, having started as an affair, was filled with controversy, taking place while AKA was dating a then-pregnant DJ Zinhle, who later exposed the fling in August 2015 following their split.

 Matheba has since kept the details of her partners and personal life relatively private.